bittner/pyclean/README.rst

 |checks-status| |tests-status| |publish-status| |scrutinizer| |codacy| |python-versions| |python-impl| |license|

 Worried about ``.pyc`` files and ``__pycache__`` directories?
 Fear not!
 PyClean is here to help.
-Finally the single-command clean up for Python bytecode files in your favorite directories.
+Finally, the single-command clean up for Python bytecode files in your favorite directories.
 On any platform.

 |video|